Joko Widodo: 2019 general election

-Presidency of Indonesia
+Presidency (2014–2024)

-Government and cabinets
+Cabinets

 Despite vowing not to give government positions simply to political allies during the 2014 campaign, many members of political parties received ministerial positions in Jokowi's first cabinet.
 The first year of Jokowi's administration saw him controlling a minority government until Golkar, the second-largest party in the People's Representative Council (DPR), switched from opposition to the government.
 Jokowi denied accusations of interfering with Golkar's internal affairs, although he admitted that Luhut might have influenced the change.
 His cabinet's Minister of Industry Airlangga Hartarto was elected chairman of Golkar in 2018.
 The National Mandate Party (PAN) had also switched sides beforehand but later returned to being the opposition in 2018.

 Jokowi announced the 34 names in his cabinet on 26 October 2014.
 While it was praised for the inclusiveness of women, with Retno Marsudi becoming Indonesia's first female foreign minister, it received criticism for several perceived political inclusions, such as Puan Maharani (daughter of Megawati Sukarnoputri).
 The Jokowi administration also saw the formation of two new ministries (Ministry of Public Works and Housing and Ministry of Environment and Forestry) from a merger of old ministries, in addition to renaming and reorganisation of other ministries.
 He conducted a total of three cabinet reshuffles until 2018, removing ministers such as Rizal Ramli and Bambang Brodjonegoro while including ministers such as Luhut and World Bank Director Sri Mulyani Indrawati.
 Another reshuffle occurred in December 2020, replacing six ministers including two apprehended by the KPK.

 He was criticised by PDI-P over perceived policy weaknesses, and PDI-P legislator Effendi Simbolon called for his impeachment.
 On 9 April 2015, during a PDI-P Congress, party leader Megawati Sukarnoputri referred to Jokowi as a functionary.
 She noted that presidential candidates are nominated by political parties, hinting that Jokowi owed his position to the party and should carry out its policy line.
 Several months prior, Megawati and Jokowi had disputed over the appointment of a new police chief, with Megawati supporting her former adjutant Budi Gunawan while Jokowi supported Badrodin Haiti.

 Following his re-election, Jokowi announced his second cabinet on 23 October 2019.
 He retained several ministers such as Sri Mulyani and Luhut but also included Gojek founder Nadiem Makarim and two-time presidential rival Prabowo Subianto as education and defence ministers, respectively.
+Widodo emphasized Indonesia’s identity as a maritime nation, launching the “Global Maritime Fulcrum” vision to strengthen sovereignty, economic growth, and environmental protection across the archipelago’s vast seas.

 In the first year of his second presidential term, his approval rating fell to 45.2%, and the disapproval rating was 52%.
 His deputy, Ma'ruf Amin, had a 67% disapproval rating.
 The low ratings were attributed to unpopular policies.
 At the start of 2023, his approval ratings had reached an all-time high of 76.2%, following easing of COVID-19 restrictions.